MeltwaterArchive/datasift-python/README.rst

 On non-Windows systems, the ``twisted`` and ``pyopenssl`` packages require the Python and OpenSSL development headers before they can be installed.
 These are usually provided by distribution package managers in a separate package to the main packages.

+Windows users may need to use Python 2.7 due to compatability issues with the `Twisted library <http://www.scriptscoop.net/t/7d436f5544a8/twisted-work-with-python-3-3.html>`_

 License
 -------